mvdwetering/ynca/README.md

 ### Receiver

 The Receiver class is the main interaction point for controlling the receiver.
-It is exposing the YNCA API.
+It is exposing the YNCA API as defined in the specification.

 ### YNCA Console